 summer 1927 presidential trip to the Black Hills.
 Blackberry eventually

 became the property of John's "Certain Young Lady" (as Grace

-Ruby Ruff, a brown and white collie, was literally left at the White House
+Ruby Ruff, a brown and white collie, was literally left at the White

-President's companion in retirement back in Northampton.
+as the President's companion in retirement back in Northampton.

 Palo, a black and white English Setter, was a bird dog.
-Coolidge gave him
+Coolidge gave

-his training in birding.
+complete his training in birding.

 The most famous of White House dogs, however, were the collies

 Rob Roy and Prudence Prim.

 They were a striking pair, made all the more noticeable by the baths of

 blueing they underwent to provide an even greater gleam to their white

-Prudence Prim took a particular shine to Mrs. Coolidge—and vice versa.
-"I
+Prudence Prim took a particular shine to Mrs. Coolidge—and vice

-constructed a straw bonnet festooned with
+inseparable.
+Once Grace constructed a straw bonnet festooned with

 ferns and green ribbons for the dog, who wore it quite proudly to a

 Prudence Prim and would leave them behind with her own when she

 went a calling.
 When the dog died during the First Family's trip to the

 Black Hills, Grace was grief-stricken.
 "Rob [Roy] and I shared a

 common sorrow," she would write.

 Rob Roy, the President's favorite, was a sheep-herding dog from

-Wisconsin, and the transition to urban life in the District of Columbia was
+Wisconsin, and the transition to urban life in the District of Columbia

-infernal contraption and lay on the floor of it with all
+regarded as an infernal contraption and lay on the floor of it with all

 four legs spread out in an attempt to hang on."